theseus-os/Theseus/osdi20ae/ipc_fault_comparison/README.md

 6. Press x and enter in MINIX 3 shell.
 The fault chosen by branch will be injected to the IPC channel between input and tty processes.

 7. Output is logged at `serial.out`.
-For all except `s1` and `s6` this will result in a panic followed by restart.
+For all except `s1` and `s6` the log will show a panic followed by restart.

 8. Repeat from step 2 to regenerate other faults.